Barnala district

-It is a centrally located district bordered by Ludhiana district on the north, Moga district on the northwest, Bathinda district on the west and by Sangrur district on all other sides.
-The current MLA of the district is Mr. Meet Hayer of AAP.
+It is a centrally located district bordered by Ludhiana district on the north, Moga district on the northwest, Bathinda district on the west, Sangrur district on east and Mansa district on south.
+The current MLAs of the district are Meet Hayer of Aam Aadmi Party (AAP) from Barnala Constituency, Labh Singh Ugoke of AAP from Bhadaur Constituency, and Kulwant Singh Pandori of AAP from Mehal Kalan Constituency.

-As of 2011 it is the least populous district of Punjab (out of 23).
+As of 2011, it is the least populous district of Punjab (out of 23).